 E39s in europe have a wider choice of engines than in the USA.
-The US didn't get the 520i, 523i, 525tds, 535i and may not get the 530d either.
+The US didn't get the 520i, 523i, 525tds, 535i nor the 530d.
 The most popular in the UK will probably be the 520i or 523i due to cost and the company car buyers.
 All of these engines are fitted with OBD-II, a mixed blessing.
-The 528i is limited by German insurance rules and has a lot more potential than just 193bhp.
+The M52TU 528i is limited by German insurance rules and has a lot more potential than just 193bhp.

 |Power / Weight